gerzonc/MobileDevCourse/README.md

 ## The Heroes Endpoint

 In my application I used the heroes endpoint because is the only thing I was interested to.
-With this endpoint I can get information about Dota 2 Heroes, such as ID, name, primary attack attribute and game roles.
+With this endpoint I can get information about Dota 2's heroes, such as character ID, name, primary attack attribute and game roles.
+In further updates I plan to get information like: character image, tap to check heroe builds or heroe biography, etc.